Skip to main content

 • character development

-• “The extensiveness of things to do is incredibly refreshing; there is something around every corner.
-It's gorgeous, there's so much dialogue and character development, and every quest feels like a real conflict, not just 'this guy is racist, kill him', 'this guy is not racist, kill him'.”
+• “The extensiveness of things to do is incredibly refreshing; there is something around every corner, it's gorgeous, there's so much dialogue and character development, and every quest feels like a real conflict.”

 • “Rich storytelling, deep quests, and open-ended character development shine through to the end.”

-• “Don't expect deep character development; leveling is very basic (stat-based players prepare to be disappointed).”
+• “Don't expect deep character development when leveling; it is very basic (stats-based players prepare to be disappointed).”

 Skip Game Offers